HeyThatsViv/HeyThatsViv/README.md

 :wrench:**I'm currently working on:**
 - Python 3 deep dive course series on Udemy
-- Creating a Tableau story as a companion to my project titled "Functional Status of Water Wells"
 - A project to build a mental health chatbot